horietakehiro/cfn-docgen/README.md

 $ pip install cfn-docgen
 ```

+---

 ## Installation(serverless)
-You can also use this tool on AWS Cloud as serverless application.
+You can also use cfn-docgen on AWS Cloud as serverless application.

-You can deploy resources at [AWS Serverless Application Repository]().
+You can deploy resources at [AWS Serverless Application Repository](https://ap-northeast-1.console.aws.amazon.com/lambda/home?region=ap-northeast-1#/create/app?applicationId=arn:aws:serverlessrepo:ap-northeast-1:382098889955:applications/cfn-docgen-serverless).
 Once deployed, tha S3 bucket named `cfn-docgen-${AWS::AccountId}-${AWS::Region}` is created on your account.
 When you upload cfn template json/yaml files  at `templates/` folder of the bucket, cfn-docgen-serverless automatically will be triggered and generates excel docments for them.

 ---